 Update February 2019:

-KUFL have sent various beehive-making tools, like a circular saw, via Tools With a Mission, to support Uyogo villagers in making their own top bar hives.
+KUFL have sent various beehive-making tools, such as a circular saw and a combination woodworking machine, via Tools With a Mission (TWAM), so Uyogo villagers can make their own top bar hives instead of using traditional tree-bark hives which kill off the trees.
 Bees Abroad have sourced bee suits locally, for protection.
-Innocent, Bees Abroad’s liaison person / village trainer for this bee project, has completed his beekeeping course at a local college and another young aspiring beekeeper from the Uyogo community, Johannes, has started studying beekeeping at the same college, generously sponsored by Bees Abroad.
-A building to house the equipment necessary to produce quality honey in the desired quantities has been identified in Uyogo
+Innocent Mkasu, the liaison person / village trainer for this bee project, has completed his beekeeping course at college in Tabora and another young aspiring beekeeper from the Uyogo community, Johannes, is currently studying beekeeping at the same college, generously sponsored by Bees Abroad.
+A building to house the equipment necessary to produce quality honey in the desired quantities has been identified in Uyogo.